-If you wish that details of an incident be kept confidential, speak with Confidential Resource Marilyn Hashisaka, Mental Health Counselor or a Confidential Advocate from the YWCA, whose numbers are provided above.
-Counselors are available to help on an emergency basis.
-Their service is free of charge.
+If you wish that details of an incident be kept confidential, speak with Confidential Resource Brian Kohatsu, Mental Health Counselor, or Confidential Advocate from the YWCA, Keahi Kahui, whose numbers are provided above.
+Their services are free of charge.

 Members of the clergy, chaplains, and off-campus rape crisis center staff can also maintain confidentiality.
 Local resources such as crisis centers are also confidential and have no duty to report your information to Kaua'i Community College.
 Going to a Confidential Resource or Confidential Advocate will not put the University on notice of a specific allegation.